 If you have a dog that will accept a kitten, there are several things you can do to make the introduction go smoothly.

-- Think about your dog’s breed: if they have a strong prey drive, they may find it much more difficult to control their instincts and make good choices if a kitten starts to move or run.
+- Think about your dog’s breed and learning history: if they have a strong prey drive, they may find it much more difficult to control their instincts and make good choices if a kitten starts to move or run.
 If they’ve known cats and lived with cats, it’s so much easier.

 - Put your dog on a lead at a good distance.
 This can be hard in a small home.
 10m is the minimum.
-Make sure the dog cannot get to the kitten and that the kitten cannot escape or try to run.
+Make sure the dog cannot get to the kitten and that the kitten can escape without running past you.
 It is the running that sets off many dogs.

-- Keep the kitten in the transport cage or dog crate (with litter, water and food of course!) for an evening or so, once you let your dog off-lead around it.
+- Keep the kitten behind a barrier or X pen (with litter, water and food of course!) for an evening or so, once you let your dog off-lead around it.
 Calm, quiet and peace are your allies here.
 You just want to get everything to a state of normality.

-- When there is a prolonged state of calm, make sure your dog can’t get to the kitten, but take the kitten out of the crate.
-You may want to have another person present and ask them to keep your dog on a lead.
-Ask them to treat your dog and run through commands, gradually bringing the dog and kitten closer together.
+- When there is a prolonged state of calm, make sure your dog can’t get to the kitten using a lead, but take the kitten out of the pen.
+Treat your dog and run through commands, gradually bringing the dog and kitten closer together.
 If at any point the animals seem panicked, over-excited or stressed, put a bit of distance between you again.
-Keep hold of the kitten and have them out of reach of your dog.
-Allow your dog to smell your kitten and see your kitten whilst the kitten is in your hands and is firmly held.
+Allow the kitten to move, and have them out of reach of your dog.
+The kitten should be allowed to approach your dog, not the other way around.
 This is the first time there can be real contact so be very careful that your dog is under control.
 Your friend or family member is a great aid here to keep your dog on a lead.
-Only when you are happy that your dog is not over-intereste or obsessed is it a good idea to allow your kitten to move.
 Again, keep your dog on a lead and reward all non-chase behaviours.

 - Make sure there are lots of cat-friendly escape points: under couches, on shelves, up high, and put beds in these places.
 Make sure there are lots of litter trays (covered ones as well, since dogs are notorious ‘cat poop eaters’ and cats can feel nervous around dogs)